punjjs/Phrase-1/README.md

    py examine_image.py
    ```
    **On terminal you will find Extracted patient and doctor information.**
-  "This code extracts data from images starting with 1.jpg up to 129.jpg in the data folder.
-If you modify the starting path (e.g., 2.jpg instead of 1.jpg), it will extract data for the  new image, resulting in different extraction output."
+  "If you modify the starting path (e.g., 2.jpg instead of 1.jpg), it will extract data for the  new image, resulting in different extraction output."